-2 Total termination rates are used to project the termination of eligible employee benefit payments within the population.
-3 This rate is used to project the termination of spousal survivor benefits.
-4 The retirement rates are used to determine the expected annuity to be paid based on age and years of service for both age and disability retirees.
-5 The withdrawal rates are used to project all withdrawals from the railroad industry and resultant effect on the population and accumulated benefits to be paid.
+2 Total termination rates are used to project the termination of dependent benefits to spouses and disabled children.

+3This rate is used to project the termination of spousal survivor benefits.

+4 The retirement rates are used to determine the expected annuity to be paid based on age and years of service for both age and disability retirees and disability retirees.

+The withdrawal rates are used to project all withdrawals from the railroad industry and resultant effect on the population and accumulated benefits to be paid.